tjsmelter/Data-Visualization-Correlation-with-Python/README.md

 # Correlation with Python

-Created various visualizations mapping budget and gross earnings data for 7668 movies.
+Created various visualizations mapping budget and gross earnings data for 7668 movies across 40 years.
 Utilizes pandas, seaborn, and numpy and is extensible to other datasets.

 Regression Line             |  Heat Map Correlation Matrix